-The World of Diamonds group recently debuted a magnificent fancy blue diamond ring that’s been christened after Hollywood superstar and one-time Bond Girl: Jane Seymour.
+The World of Diamonds group recently debuted a magnificent fancy blue diamond ring christened after Hollywood superstar and one-time Bond Girl: Jane Seymour.
 The 2.08 carat cushion cut diamond is set in platinum ring detailed with flower motifs and boasts a VS1 clarity grade (Very Slightly Included).
 The diamond has been certified by the Gemological Institute of America (GIA).
 Rocks like this are not seen often and they don’t sell cheap.
-The estimated value of the ring is upwards of $2 million, that’s around 1 million per carat!
+The ring’s estimated value is upwards of $2 million, that’s around 1 million per carat!

-In its rough form, the diamond was not very symmetrical which meant that careful cutting was essential to preserve the beautiful color.
+The diamond was not very symmetrical in its rough form, which meant that careful cutting was essential to preserve the beautiful color.
 Eventually, after a year of planning and deliberation, it was given a perfectly proportionate cushion cut.
 Enduring platinum plated with rose gold was chosen to create the setting.
 3 masters in Geneva worked rotational shifts to complete the floral detailing of the ring.
 The Jane Seymour is signed “W.O.D.
 Genève” and hallmarked “PT950”.

-Seymour herself sported the stunning ring, at a dinner hosted by World of Diamonds in Singapore.
-The floral motif of the ring is meant to represent her elegance and grace while the choice of flower -Erodium malacoides- is a testament to her down-to-earth personality.
+Seymour herself sported the stunning ring at a dinner hosted by World of Diamonds in Singapore.
+The ring’s floral motif is meant to represent her elegance and grace, while the choice of flower -Erodium malacoides- is a testament to her down-to-earth personality.
 “Even though I make those movies, I find myself wishing that more of those magic moments could happen in real life,” she said.

 Dreaming about blue diamonds?
 Check out other famous blue diamond rings on our site.